OpenMDAO/dymos/joss/paper.md

 If one part of a trajectory has fast dynamics and another has slow dynamics, the time history can be broken into two phases with separate time discritizations.
 The available time discretization schemes in Dymos are based on pseudospectral methods, using two common direct collocation transcriptions: the high-order Gauss-Lobatto transcription [@Herman1996] and the Radau pseudospectral method [@Garg2009].
-Both implicit and explicit forms these transcriptions are supported.
+Both implicit and explicit forms of these transcriptions are supported.
 The explicit forms can be used to build single or multiple-shooting style problem formulations.
-The implicit forms construct two point boundary value problems.
+The implicit forms can be used to construct two point boundary value problems.
 Transcriptions are built to be totally independent of the ODE implementation, and nearly transparent to the user.
 This means that switching transcriptions requires very minor code changes - typically a single line in the run-script.